airpair/using-es6-harmony-with-nodejs/post.md

 ## Why use ES6 Harmony?
-ES6 is short for ECMAScript6, which is the blue print for the upcoming version of JavaScript.
+ES6 is short for ECMAScript6, which is the blueprint for the upcoming version of JavaScript.
 As a language, JavaScript is a double edged sword.
 It can be freakingly ugly, but at the same time extremely flexible and powerful.
-JS code is often criticized for having un-necessary redundancy.
+JS code is often criticized for having unnecessary redundancy.
 Thus abstractions like `CoffeeScript` and `TypeScript` became very popular.
 I personally love writing in CoffeeScript, but CoffeeScript threatens to fragment the JavaScript community, its code bases and package eco-system.
 So the majority of JavaScript influencers frown upon abstractions and instead opt to patiently help make JavaScript get better.

 ES6 (code named Harmony) introduces some new JavaScipt language features similar to CoffeeScript.
 Cleaner iterators (loop syntax), arrow functions, de-structuring assignment and even classes to name a few.